Essential Guide to Security Frameworks & 14 Examples

 Not having a solid security posture is a little like locking your doors but leaving your windows open.
 A company that is unaware of where their security posture stands is a company vulnerable to outside (and inside) threats.

-Poor security posture puts all data at risk (including customers’) and puts organizations at risk of falling out of compliance with security frameworks like SOC 2 or HIPAA.
+Poor security posture puts all data at risk (including customers’).
+It also puts organizations at risk of falling out of compliance with security frameworks like SOC 2 or HIPAA, which can result in hefty fines.

 Essential Guide to Security Frameworks & 14 Examples